finnicanMaximilian/Capstone/README.md

 # Poker Fanatic
 A Program to engage in poker!
-This app allows a user to play poker aginst a Computer.
+This app allows a user to learn how to play poker aginst a Computer with different levels of difficulties.

 *Created for CS 4800 - Capstone, [Final Propsal] (https://asulearn.appstate.edu/mod/assign/view.php?id=2244792)*